usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

 Because Jupyter should _never_ have write access to the database, we can't expose VCAP_SERVICES to it.
 This means, however, that it also doesn't know the name, address, or port of the database.

 To fix that, run the following **locally**.
+Note that this will restart Jupyter.

 This must be run whenever postgres is re-created / re-staged:

 ```
 ./sync-jupyter-db.sh